 Etymology of well-known Japanese companies.

 The names of some Japanese companies sound purely Japanese, while others sound like coined words from English or European languages.
 While the names of such well-known companies or brands are very familiar to people all over the world, or to international residents or tourists in Japan, the etymologies are barely known.
-In fact, no one tells you how such famous Japanese companies got their names, even though the names themselves are known all over the world.
+In fact, no one tells you how such top Japanese companies got their names, even though the names themselves are known all over the world.
 Take company names like Nintendo, Mitsubishi, and Kikkoman, for example.
 People would immediately recognize these brand names but would have no idea what they mean or where these names originated.
 Or, names like Nikon, Canon, Sony, Toshiba, Nissan, and Yamaha are so commonly heard that people perhaps would not even wonder about their etymologies.

 Here are some short stories about how famous Japanese companies got their names.